Mature and old-growth forests are the heart of the Northwest, and communities - and wildlife - thrive when forests thrive.

-Mature and old-growth forests are the heart of the Northwest.
-Healthy watersheds and older forests go hand-in-hand with healthy, prosperous communities and wildlife habitat.
+Old-growth forests and other wildlands are the heart of the Northwest.
+Healthy watersheds, mature forests and grasslands go hand-in-hand with healthy, prosperous communities and abundant wildlife.

 We encourage the Forest Service to adopt responsible management and ecological restoration driven by vigorous science to add resilience to vast expanses of even-aged, plantation conifer forests in the Northwest.
 Our main focus today is forest restoration and collaboration on the Okanogan-Wenatchee and Colville National Forests.

 We're working regionally with partners to provide funding and guidance on forest management for watershed health.
-For example, with your support, we helped achieve a new Lake Whatcom park, the largest local park in Washington, on 15 square miles in the Lake Whatcom watershed near Bellingham, source of water for 90,000 people.
+For example, with your support, we helped achieve a new Lake Whatcom park, the largest local park in Washington, on 15 square miles in the Lake Whatcom watershed near Bellingham, clean drinking water source for 90,000 people.